SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/service-config.md

 ### nsEndPoint

 Resolvable URL for your NetServer installation.
 Running [upgrade.exe][1] will automatically set the correct Services version, but below is an overview.
-Please note that Service still does not support running https on the NetServer it uses.
-See our [recommended scenario #2][2] on how to use reverse proxy to secure the installation but make sure the endpoint for Service inside is using http.
+Please note that Service still does not support running HTTPS on the NetServer it uses.
+See our [recommended scenario #2][2] on how to use a reverse proxy to secure the installation but make sure the endpoint for Service inside is using HTTP.

 ### defaultContact

 Should always be an integer with the ID of the company owner card in your crm7.contact table.
-In most scenarios this should be 2 (SuperOffice having ID 1), but in some older installations the owner card can be 1.
+In most scenarios, this should be 2 (SuperOffice having ID 1), but in some older installations, the owner card can be 1.

 ### frozen